New York Truck Accident Attorneys

 How serious were the injuries?

 Since New York is a no-fault state, a claim is made to your own insurance company after an accident through personal injury protection (PIP) coverage.
 If the resulting injuries are deemed to be serious, such as fractures, disfigurement, or disability, the total costs might outweigh the PIP coverage.
-However, additional compensation can be recovered by means of a third-party lawsuit.
+However, our truck accident attorneys can help you obtain additional compensation by means of a third-party lawsuit.

 What caused the accident?